novialriptide/Reign/Documentation/index.md

-# Faraway Internal Documentation
+# Reign Internal Documentation

-Welcome to the Faraway Internal Documentation
+Welcome to the Reign Internal Documentation